bigsk1/yt-webui/README.md

 1. Enter the URL of the video you want to download in the input field.
 2. Select your preferred download options (format, quality, etc.).
 3. Click the "Download" button to start the download process.
-4. The downloaded files will be saved in the specified output directory.
+4. The downloaded files will be saved in the specified output directory of Downloads in the dockerfile if using native app then in Downloads of windows user.

 ## Docker Commands